 Designing a custom tattoo properly takes 5x longer than actually getting your tattoo completed.
-Our professional artists spend hours researching quality references and making sure the composition flows perfectly together.
-Whether you’re looking for a simple tattoo design, custom tattoo sleeve, cover-up, or a personalized memorial; we would love to help you with your design today.Custom Tattoo Design.
+Their professional artists spend hours researching quality references and making sure the composition flows perfectly together.
+Whether you’re looking for a simple tattoo design, custom tattoo sleeve, cover-up, or a personalized memorial, they would love to help you with your design.

 How much do tattoo artists charge?

-Obviously, a tattoo studio in Bangkok will not charge the same as one in New York.
-For the purposes of this article, we are focusing on prices in the United States (as most of our readers are from the U.S)
+A tattoo studio in Bangkok will not charge the same as one in New York.
+For this article, we are focusing on prices in the United States (as most of our readers are from the U.S.).

 You may find artists charging as little as $100 per hour and you may find others charging as much as $200 – $250 for each hour that they work.
 If you have your heart set on one of the top tattooists in the country, don’t be surprised if they quote $300 – $500 bucks per hour for the privilege of getting their work placed on your skin.

 To put things into context, just consider the cost of getting a crappy tattoo removed!
-Tattoo removal is pricey, with each treatment costing around $200 for just 15 minutes (yes, that’s 800 bucks per hour!!!) and you might need eight or more treatments to remove a large design.
-So don’t get too pissed off if your tattoo artist seems expensive because the price of getting a bad tattoo will turn out to be much, much higher!
+Tattoo removal is pricey, with each treatment costing around $200 for just 15 minutes (yes, that’s 800 bucks per hour!).
+Bear in mind that you might need eight or more treatments to remove a large design.
+So don’t get too annoyed if your tattoo artist seems expensive because the price of getting a bad tattoo will turn out to be much, much higher!

-“So just how much do full sleeve tattoos cost then?” – A good estimate for you to work from is $150 per hour.
-It may sound like a lot but you can choose how many hours work you can afford each week (or month) and spread the cost over any period of time that suits your budget.
+“So just how much how much is a full sleeve tattoo?” – A good estimate for you to work from is $150 per hour.
+It may sound like a lot but you can choose how many hours of work you can afford each week (or month) and spread the cost over any period that suits your budget.

-And if you want to know how long the tattoo will take, you might as well ask how long a piece of string is!
+And if you want to know how long the tattoo will take, you might as well ask how long is a piece of string.
 The best answer we can give is that on average a full sleeve tattoo takes around 6 or more 6-hour sessions, with the average client waiting about 1 month between visits.